Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

 • Prepare an accurate site or cadastral plan

-• Support future registration processes
+• Support official search and registration processes

 Step 3 — Conduct an Official Search at the Lands Commission